JuanCodeAtATime/famCloud/README.md

 ### ISSUES (Developer's Notes)

-The has no issues when running locally.
+This app has no issues when running locally.
 However, photo rendering and storage functionality is intermittenly throwing "Failed to load resource: net::ERR_CONNECTION_REFUSE" on some devices on the Heroku deployed site.
 I'm currently working to resolve this issue.

 *****

-### CHECK OUT THE DEPLOYED SITE
+### CHECK OUT THE DEPLOYED SITE HERE
 https://famcloud.herokuapp.com